henck/kofi/packages/kofi-dispatch/README.md

 #### dispatcher.emit(name[, args...])

 Trigger all listeners of the event called `name`.
-All the extra arguments passed to this function will be passed to all listeners.
+All the extra arguments passed to this function will be passed to all registered listeners.

 ```javascript
 dispatcher.emit("error", "Error importing file xxxx.json");